ramizdundar/finch/README.md

 separate thread, with communication between client-handling server threads through SPSC queues.
 However, I reconsidered this design because I wasn't sure if the locking overhead would outweigh the cost of frequent context switching in this approach.
-Single-threaded server:

 > I briefly considered a single-threaded design using poll() for I/O management.
-While it’s simple, I ultimately chose the current implementation because it scales better with multiple servers.
+While it’s simple, I ultimately chose the current implementation because it scales better with equal amount of servers.
 If I were to go the single-threaded route, I would prefer an epoll/io_uring thread-per-core, shared-nothing architecture, similar to systems like DragonflyDB, Redpanda, and ScyllaDB.

 ## LLM Usage